 Cloud Spanner creates replicas of each database split, to tie the above concepts to the terminology and concepts introduced in Schema and Data Model.
 A split is a set of contiguous rows in a top-level table, where the rows are ordered by primary key.
 All of the data in a split is physically stored together in the replica, and Cloud Spanner serves each replica out of an independent failure zone.

 A set of splits is stored and replicated using Paxos.
 Within each Paxos replica set, one replica is elected to act as the leader.
-Leader replicas are responsible for handling writes, while any read-write or read-only replica can serve a read request without communicating with the leader (though if a strongly consistent read is requested, the leader might, in some cases, need to be consulted to determine a timestamp to read at).
-More details of the leader and non-leader replicas' roles in reads and writes are discussed below.
+Leader replicas are responsible for handling writes, while any read-write or read-only replica can serve a read request without communicating with the leader (though if a strong read is requested, the leader will typically be consulted to ensure that the read-only replica has received all recent mutations).
+More details on the roles of leader and non-leader replicas in reads and writes are discussed below.

 Benefits of Cloud Spanner replication